Vanilagy/Binarify/ref/reference.md

-# BinaryJS Reference
+# Binarify Reference
-In BinaryJS, Converter objects, which define a certain use-specific datatype or structure, have to be created first before any encoding/decoding can be performed.
+In Binarify, Converter objects, which define a certain use-specific datatype or structure, have to be created first before any encoding/decoding can be performed.

 All Converter objects come with two methods: